 And whether you have to provide life insurance or you’re the beneficiary receiving life insurance,

-This underwriting article will help you in your decision-making.
+This guide – Life Insurance for Dummies will help you in your decision-making.

 While this article helps you better understand life insurance and divorce,

 Nothing replaces the legal advice of a good divorce attorney.

 If you remember nothing else about life insurance ownership, remember that the owner has the life insurance policy rights to make changes.

 Why should that matter to you?

 The owner of the life insurance policy controls the policy and can make any of the following changes.